Other Ecotone Trail Visitors

 In the photograph below, scale insects (Orthezia insignis Browne) in several stages of development cover the stem of a crimson dicliptera plant.
 These scales typically damage the host plant and excete nutrients that promote the growth of sooty mold and attract ants.
 See if you can find an ant in this photograph.

-Often, creatures visit the garden and we don't see them; but, we do see evidence of their visit.
-As shown in this photograph at left, something has been chewing the mahogany leaves in Garden 1.
-The culprit: a leaf cutter bee.
+Image 2 below: The culprit is a leaf cutter bee.
 This bee uses it jaws to cut several holes in each leaf.
 As the bee completes the cut, it hovers in place, buzzes loudly, and uses its jaws to grasp the piece of leaf with its legs.
 Then, it carries the cut portion away to wallpaper its burrow (nest.)
 An individual might return to the same plant over and over for a period of days.
 A leaf cutter bee is solitary; it does not live in a hive like most other bees.
 But, like other bees, it is an important pollinator.
 It collects pollen and stores it beneath its abdomen with stiff hairs.
-A photo of one of our leaf cutter bee visitors is shown at left.

-The photograph at left shows an unknown tachinid fly resting on a leaf in Garden 14.
+Below: An unknown tachinid fly resting on a leaf in Garden 14.
 Most tachinid fly females lay their eggs on the skin of a specific species of insect.
 The larvae feed on the host tissues, causing death.
 Hopefully the host species for this tachinid isn't one of our butterfly caterpillars.

 Cockroaches and beetle grubs also live under the rocks.